Disclaimer: This article is sponsored by Airship's Figuratively Floating Emporium of Rare and Wondrous Furnishings, located on PS4/NA.

 - Ayleid Furniture: Ayleid furniture plans have a (very low) chance to drop from any mob in an Ayleid ruin: This includes delves, group dungeons, and public dungeons.

-- Where to Farm: Rulanyil's Fall (the public dungeon in Greenshade) and Bonesnap Ruin (the public dungeon in Stormhaven) both qualify as Ayleid ruins, and are equally suitable for farming.
+- Where to Farm: Rulanyil's Fall (the Greenshade public dungeon) and Bonesnap Ruin (the Stormhaven public dungeon) are both Ayleid ruins, and are equally suitable for farming.

-- Great House (Morrowind) Furniture: Hlaalu, Telvanni, Redoran, Dres, and Indoril furniture plans have a chance to drop from any qualifying containers (or lock boxes) in the Vvardenfell zone.
+- Great House (Morrowind) Furniture: Hlaalu, Telvanni, Redoran, Dres, and Indoril furniture plans have a chance to drop from any qualifying containers (or safeboxes) in the Vvardenfell zone.

 - Where to Farm: Dreloth Ancestral Tomb (south of Sadrith Mora) has 100+ lootable urns.
 If you start the related quest, but don't complete it, you'll have unlimited access to the entire tomb—otherwise, the second half of the tomb will be inaccessible.